anwala/teaching-network-analysis/spring-2024/homework/hw3/README.md

 * Which airport has the highest closeness centrality?
 * Which airport has the highest betweenness centrality?
 * Compute the heterogeneity parameter of this network.

+### Q3 (1 point)

+Draw a network in which one node has a very high value of PageRank, although the same node has low closeness and betweenness centrality (don't forget to point out the node).
+Use a program to validate your results.

+### Q4 (1 point)

+The damping factor (*d*) in PageRank controls how of often (probability) that the random surfer follows one of the outlinks of the current page (node) vs. going to an arbitrary page (node) on the network.
+(a) What does *d* = 0 mean?
+What would happen to the PageRank values in that case?
+Why?
+(b) What does *d* = 1 mean?
+Can you explain a possible problem with using that value?

 ## Submission